-Whether you are using jQuery or JavaScript for your frontend, you can simply use the indexOf() method with the href property using windows.location object.
+Whether you are using jQuery or JavaScript, you can simply use the indexOf() method with the href property of windows.location object.

 Syntax for indexOf()